37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 For a template document setting out the main facts of an Employment Tribunal case which are agreed between the parties, use our Statement of agreed facts template.

 You will probably have heard of GDPR, the law that controls how your data can be dealt with by organisations that have access to it.

 A key aspect of the GDPR is the right to request copies of your own personal data - often called a “Data subject access request” (DSAR) or just a “Subject access request” (SAR).

-You can do this by making a request to your employer, either verbally or in writing - it’s much clearer to do this in writing though, by writing a letter specifying exactly what information you are requesting.
+You can do this by making a request to your employer, either verbally or in writing - it’s much clearer to do this in writing though, by specifying exactly what information you are requesting.

 14. Application for Preliminary Hearing

 Either you or the Respondent can make this application to the Employment Tribunal, asking that the Tribunal list a Preliminary Hearing.
 For example, a Substantive Preliminary Hearing might be needed where there’s an important issue that needs to be sorted out before the claim can progress any further.